-Several budget items that may require PRCMC approval in 2022are:
+Several budget items that may require PRCMC approval in 2023 include:

-- Once the impact of the COVID-19 pandemic was realized in 2020, all but essential Ship Canal Project and contractor staff began working remotely.
+- Preliminary assessment indicates an 8 to 14 percent increase in the current project budget to between \$615-\$650 million. - The TEPS/Ballard Conveyance contract is the final contract on the project to be bid (April/May 2023) and is the second largest contract on the project.
+Unprecedented escalation has increased the estimated cost of this contract by approximately \$30m to an estimated \$125m.
+This increase, along with other escalation related costs, will be incorporated into the above budget request. - Once the immediate repercussions of the COVID-19 pandemic closures were realized in 2020, all but essential Ship Canal Project and contractor staff began working remotely.
 The portions of the Ship Canal Project under construction were deemed essential and allowed to continue work following proper state and local public health guidelines and restrictions.
-The full impact of the COVID-19 pandemic is continuously evolving, and the Ship Canal Project program management team is closely monitoring any schedule delays or cost impacts resulting from COVID-19 restrictions.
-A programmatic risk related to COVID-19 impacts will be managed through reserves. - The City of Seattle COVID-19 Vaccination Requirements for Contractors with Employees/Subcontractors took effect on December 5, 2021.
+The full impact of the COVID-19 pandemic is continuously evolving, and the Ship Canal Project program management team is closely monitoring any schedule delays or cost impacts resulting from COVID-19 restrictions. - The City of Seattle COVID-19 Vaccination Requirements for Contractors with

+Employees/Subcontractors took effect on December 5, 2021.
 SPU SCWQP project managers are currently working with the effected contractors to determine levels of compliance.
 COVID-19 has resulted in staffing, labor, material, and supply chain disruptions.
 Potential impacts from escalation and these disruptions on the remining portions of the project are being closely studied and monitored.

-City of Seattle, SPU, and consultant staff are currently analyzing industry data and expect to better understand potential impacts in early 2022.
-The last comprehensive look at project escalation was performed in summer 2020.
+- The contractor has submitted a claim related to the boulder that impeded the path of the tunnel boring machine.
+This is a complex issue involving the Geotechnical Baseline Report and differing site conditions and will likely require a lengthy period to resolve. - A claim related to jet grouting and a defective specification has been received by the project team.
+This claim is working its way through the construction change process.